 Caching: How it Works

 As mentioned above, when a user visits a page on your website, NGINX first determines whether or not it has a page available in its cache.
 If so, it checks to see if that page remains valid and has not expired.
 Note, site owners can control this expiration period via the Cache Manager Plugin.
 By default, your site will set the expiration time to 4 hours.
-If a page does not exist in the cache, or you have identified it to the system as a page that should bypass the cache (like a login or checkout page), then the server sends the request to Apache and PHP-FPM, as illustrated in the above stack overview graphic.
+If a page does not exist in the cache, or you have identified it to the system as a page that should bypass the cache (like a login or checkout page), then the server sends the request to Apache and PHP-FPM, as illustrated above.

 To determine which pages NGINX can cache, it examines the headers returned by the server.
 By default, NGINX ignores